 The Board's elementary schools are organized as families of schools, generally linked to a secondary school.
 The goal of providing a suitable and equitable range of learning opportunities in a school or family of schools requires monitoring and active curriculum and programming decisions.
-Decisions that might require consolidation, closure or major program relocation will take into account the needs of all of the schools in a particular group.
+Decisions that might require consolidation, closure or major program relocation will take into account the needs of all of the students in all of the schools in a particular group.
 There may, however, be circumstances in which a single school should be studied for closure or relocation.